It’s here — the best deals of Prime Day 2021

 - For people whose imaginations can’t be contained by this planet, consider buying a telescope while it’s more affordable than ever.

-- If a ship in a bottle is too advanced, you can’t go wrong with LEGOs that are a little more simple for a younger audience.
+- If a ship in a bottle is too advanced, you can’t go wrong with LEGOs that are a little simpler for a younger audience.

-- Kids love technology, so get them their own voice assistant that also re-enforces good manners.
+- Kids love technology, so get them their own voice assistant that also reinforces good manners.
 Check out the new Echo for kids.

 Sign up here to receive the BestReviews weekly newsletter for useful advice on new products and noteworthy deals.